November 2019 Favorites

 - The Scriberia Sketchnote Depository – A nice collection of Sketchnotes created by Scriberia.

 - Folio of Alex van Zijl – Nice, minimalist portfolio of Alex van Zijl.
-Also fantastic typography and colours.
-And Humle as F🤭CK.
+Also fantastic typography and colors.
+And Humble as F🤭CK.

-- Jakub Cech – And another nice, minimalist portfolio with fantastic typography and colours by Jakub Cech.
+- Jakub Cech – And another nice, minimalist portfolio with fantastic typography and colors by Jakub Cech.